EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 #### How to Share Dolphin Profiles
 [Back to the Top](#community-creations-table-of-contents)

+If you are new to Dolphin profiles, be sure to visit the [How to Create Dolphin Controller Profiles](../../emulators/steamos/dolphin.md#how-to-create-dolphin-controller-profiles) section on the Dolphin page to learn how to create one!

 This section will go over how to share and post your Dolphin controller layouts on this page.

 ##### How to Locate the Dolphin Profile